Oswald Peraza Preview, Player Props: Yankees vs. Blue Jays

-Oswald Peraza -- with a slugging percentage of .405 in his past 10 games, including four extra-base hits -- will be in action for the New York Yankees against the Toronto Blue Jays, with Jose Berrios on the mound, on September 27 at 7:07 PM ET.
+After going 0-for-3 in his most recent game, Oswald Peraza and the New York Yankees take on the Toronto Blue Jays (who will hand the ball to Chris Bassitt) at 7:07 PM ET on Thursday.

-In his most recent game he had a hitless performance (0-for-3) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-3) against the Blue Jays.

 Sportsbook Promo Codes